ZachB-AUT/AUT_MissingCourseManuals/src/COMP604/chapters/chapter_3.typ

 == grep

-Grep allows you to search for strings of text (Or more generally, regexes) in either a file or a stream
+Grep allows you to search for strings of text (or more generally, regexes) in either a file or a stream.

 Example usage:
 ```sh